lanl-aea/waves/docs/waves_quickstart.rst

 These tutorials and this quickstart describe the computational engineering workflow through simulation execution and post-processing.
 This tutorial will use a different working directory and directory structure than the rest of the tutorials to avoid filename clashes.
+The quickstart also uses a flat directory structure to simplify the project configuration.
+Larger projects, like the :ref:`modsim_templates`, may require a hierarchical directory structure to separate files with identical basenames.

 ***********
 Environment